Skip to content

 A bot is not free, and pretending otherwise is how people end up generating activity instead of profit.

-All-in, a small trader lands around $50–200/month.
-You have to generate that much edge before the first dollar of it is actually yours.
+All-in, a low-frequency small trader can land around $50–200/month, but that is an arithmetic estimate from the line items above, not a surveyed figure — a chatty strategy pushes trading costs well past it.
+Whatever your number is, you have to generate that much edge before the first dollar of it is actually yours.

 When should you kill the bot?